MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab3_Manage_Customers_and_Activities.md

 ## Instructions

-In this exercise, you will be working with common records that are used by all Dynamics 365 for Customer Engagement apps.
+In this exercise, you will be working with common records that are used by all Dynamics 365 customer engagement apps.

 1. If is not open already, open the **Dynamics 365 Sales Hub** application.